AMWA BCP-008-02: NMOS Sender Status

 The essenceStatus property allows devices to expose the health of the sender with regards to the validity of the essence being transmitted.

-- When the sender is Inactive (is a neutral state)
+- Inactive when the sender is Inactive (this is a neutral state)

 - Healthy when the sender is Active and has valid essence which meets all the requirements for transmission (devices without any ability to check essence health still use Healthy if they have essence to transmit)